sreyacoding/ai_detector/README.md

 # ai_detector
 AI vs Human Text Detection Model

+**Introduction**
+This project develops a model to classify both text and audio as either AI-generated or human-made.
+Thus, the increasing application of AI in content development necessitates the establishment of authenticity and trust among producers and consumers.
+We train models on both text and audio datasets, features that help to distinguish human input from AI output.
+The model is deployed via a Streamlit app where users can input text or upload audio files and immediately receive predictions, all with the value of ensuring content integrity in various domains.

 **Objective:**
 The goal of this project is to build a classification model that distinguishes between AI-generated text and human-written content.
 For example, the model can help detect whether a student or an LLM (Large Language Model), like ChatGPT, wrote an essay.

 **Dataset:**
 We used the LLM-Detect AI Generated Text Dataset to train the model and ensure accurate classification.